suhas-sensei/rez/README.md

 - AI-powered trading decisions using technical indicators
 - Real-time portfolio visualization dashboard
 - Support for open-source LLMs (Ollama, etc.) as well as commercial APIs
+- **NEW: Python quant library fallback mechanism** - automatic fallback to quantitative analysis when LLM services are unavailable
 - Configurable starting funds and risk parameters
 - Simple GUI for monitoring portfolio performance